 Klingons, aliens, androids, Dr. McCoy and Astrogirl – all of them were involved when the universe’s best sci-fi boy band was formed.
 Star Pilot On Channel K. – most probably better known as S.P.O.C.K – are unique in the scene with their brand of SpacePop.
-The band was founded by the three Swedes Eddie Bengtsson, Finn Albertsson and Alexander Hofman and found commercial success in 1990 when they released their first single, “Silicon Dreams,” which is now an ultra-collectible fan-community collector’s item.
+The band, founded by Eddie Bengtsson and Alexander Hofman, found commercial success in 1990 when they released their first single, “Silicon Dreams,” which is now an ultra-collectible fan-community collector’s item.
 But this should only be the beginning of a ludicrously innovative career.

 Shortly thereafter, they participated in a song contest “A Swedish Tribute to Depeche Mode,” several appearances in Sweden, which struck hard in the electro music scene and very quickly across the country’s borders S.P.O.C.K made a cult name for themselves, as well as a new record deal with Energy Records.
 The first result of this collaboration was the legendary single “Never trust a Klingon”.
 Many more earworms followed right up until 2001.
 The live shows of the band are legendary.
 The Scandinavians also know genius when they hear it – the band has been awarded a SAMA Award (Scandinavian Alternative Music Award) several times, including ‘Best Artist’, ‘Best Live Act’ and ‘Best Album of the Year’.